Sporchezian/SYNCHRONOUS-UP-COUNTER/README.md

 1.Type the program in Quartus software.

-2. Compile and run the program.
+2.Compile and run the program.

 3.Generate the RTL schematic and save the logic diagram.